 Competent authority: Saudi Food and Drug Authority (SFDA)

 Code type: GS1 Data Matrix

 Timeframe: Start December 2015, serialization from 2017, complete implementation by 2022.

-The introduction of a track-and-trace system in Saudi Arabia is part of the Saudi government’s Vision 2030 program.
-By 2030, Saudi Arabia wants to track all medicines and healthcare products registered for human use, both domestically and internationally.
+Introducing a track-and-trace system in Saudi Arabia is part of the Saudi government’s Vision 2030 program.
+By 2030, Saudi Arabia wants to track all medicines and healthcare products registered for human use, domestically and internationally.

 - Expiration date, format YYMMDD

 - Serial number, variable in length with up to 20 characters, alphanumeric.

 SFDA allows different variants of printed information.
 In most variants, the expiration date must also be on the outer packaging in human-readable form.